ethelMerry/M2-GENIOMHE-Project-BioInfo-of-RNA--AF2-/README2.md

 [13Aigrie](https://github.com/13Aigrie) -
 [Ethelmerry](https://github.com/skyethel)

-The goal of the project is to compute a custom coarse-grained RMSD and to compare its correlation with three main metrics: RMSD, MCQ and TM-Score.
+The goal of the project is to compute a custom coarse-grained RMSD and to compare its correlation with three main metrics:
+- RMSD
+- MCQ
+- TM-Score

 The question we want to answer is : **Which coarse-grained representation has the highest correlation to current metrics?**